shrek6201/Syntecxhub_Sales_Performance_Dashboard/README.md

 Two pages:

-**1. Executive Overview** — landing page.
+**1. Executive Overview** - landing page.
 KPI cards (Total Revenue, Total Profit, Profit Margin, Revenue Growth %), sales by Segment, Ship Mode, Category, a state-level map, and monthly Sales/Profit overlaid by year, with a Region slicer.

-**2. Product Performance** — monthly/quarterly/yearly sales trend (drillable), Top 10 products by revenue, Lowest 10 products by profit, and Revenue/Profit comparisons by Category and Region.
+**2. Product Performance** - monthly/quarterly/yearly sales trend (drillable), Top 10 products by revenue, Lowest 10 products by profit, and Revenue/Profit comparisons by Category and Region.

 ## Key Insights

 - Revenue shows a clear seasonal pattern, with a spike every November–December, and an overall upward trend from 2014 to 2017.
 - Total revenue grew **20.36%** in the most recent year over the prior year; growth varies notably by region (e.g., the Central region was roughly flat year-over-year).
 - About **19% of all line items (1,871 of 9,994) were sold at a loss**, indicating discounting is eating into profitability on a meaningful share of orders.
-- The "lowest performing" products by raw revenue turned out to be low-price, low-volume consumables (paper clips, highlighters) rather than genuine underperformers — profit was a more meaningful lens for identifying products that are actively losing money.
+- The "lowest performing" products by raw revenue turned out to be low-price, low-volume consumables (paper clips, highlighters) rather than genuine underperformers.
+Profit was a more meaningful lens for identifying products that are actively losing money.

 ## Repository Structure